HL7/davinci-alerts/source/pages/_includes/notifications-bundle-summary.md

 **Bundle**

 #### Summary of the Mandatory Requirements
-1. A  code  in `Bundle.type`
-with a fixed value "message"
+1. A  code  in `Bundle.type`  = the fixed value  "message"

 #### Summary of the Unsupported Elements
 1. `Bundle.total`